Configuring a Shibboleth 2.x Identity Provider for the UK Federation

 Installation

 This document is intended to serve as a guide for configuring a Shibboleth 2.x identity provider (IdP) to operate within the UK federation.
-It is assumed that you have downloaded and installed the current version of the Shibboleth 2.x software, and other supporting software, as described in the Internet2 documentation, and tested its basic functionality using the testshib test SP.
-It's a good idea to test both the SAML2 flow (the default) and the SAML1 flow: the latter can be tested here.
+It is assumed that you have downloaded and installed the current version of the Shibboleth 2.x software, and other supporting software, as described in the Shibboleth documentation, and tested its basic functionality using the testshib test SP.

 The Shibboleth 2 Identity Provider (IdP) is a Java web application.
-It must be run in a java servlet container; Tomcat, from the Apache Software Foundation is the most commonly used supported container.
-In turn, Tomcat requires Sun Java to run.
+It must be run in a Java servlet container; Tomcat, from the Apache Software Foundation is the most commonly used supported container.
+Other supported containers are Jboss Tomcat and Jetty.
+In turn, the Java servlet container requires Sun Java to run.

-The minimum Shibboleth installation thus depends on Java and Tomcat being installed.
+The Shibboleth Windows .msi installer installs a "captive" Tomcat for you, so you only need to have Java installed before you start.
+For other platforms you need to start with Java and the servlet container being installed.
 Some organisations use the Apache httpd web server as a proxy front end, although this is no longer necessary, nor recommended by the Shibboleth developers.
 For those who are using it, the Apache httpd configuration is included here.

 You can use testshib to get to the stage where you can log in to the IdP and authenticate against your organisation's LDAP/Active Directory.
 Please see the following sections up to and including the DefaultRelyingParty section for configuration information.

-Please note that the Quick Installer is not intended for upgrading an existing Shibboleth 2.x installation to a later Shibboleth 2.x release.
+Please note that the Windows installer is not intended for upgrading an existing Shibboleth 2.x installation to a later Shibboleth 2.x release.
 The latest release of the standard Shibboleth 2.x software should be used for that.
-Please refer to the Internet 2 upgrade 2.x documentation.
+Please refer to the Shibboleth 2 upgrade 2.x documentation.

 Tomcat Configuration (without Apache)

-Please see this page for the recommended configuration.
+Please see our Tomcat server.xml configuration page for the recommended configuration.
 You can then proceed to Shibboleth Configuration Files below.

-As already noted, it is not necessary to proxy the Shibboleth 2 IdP behind Apache.
+As already noted, it is not necessary to proxy the Shibboleth 2 IdP behind the Apache httpd web server.
 However, if you wish to do so then please note that you need to use an SSL certificate to protect the IdP's endpoint URLs, and these are configured in the Apache httpd configuration.

 Registration